ESG MANAGEMENT

 Value (PLN million)

-• ESG monitoring of Customers and investments and implementation of CSR policies, with a particular focus on decarbonisation processes,
+• ESG monitoring of Customers and investments and implementation of ESG policies, with a particular focus on decarbonisation processes in high‑emission sectors,

 • continuous development of the range of products and services that support our Customers in the transition to a low-carbon economy and green investments,

-• educational activities aimed at employees from all areas of the Bank and external stakeholders, building partnerships and supporting pro-environmental initiatives,
+• educational activities aimed at Bank’s employees and external stakeholders, building partnerships and supporting pro-environmental initiatives.

 • Hybrid and electric cars in the fleet